scalar-labs/scalardb/docs/scalardb-server.md

 # Either `EXTRA_READ` or `EXTRA_WRITE` can be specified.
 The default is `EXTRA_READ`.
 # If `SNAPSHOT` is specified in the property `scalar.db.consensus_commit.isolation_level`, this is ignored.
 scalar.db.consensus_commit.serializable_strategy=

-# This is only usable for Consensus Commit.
-# If set to "true", Get and Scan operations results will contain transaction metadata.
-To see the transaction metadata columns details for a given table, you can use the `DistributedTransactionAdmin.getTableMetadata()`
-# method which will return the table metadata augmented with the transaction metadata columns.
-Using this configuration can be useful to investigate transaction related issues.
-# The default is false.
-scalar.db.consensus_commit.include_metadata.enabled=false
 ```

 You can set some sensitive data (e.g., credentials) as the values of properties using environment variables.